 No one says “I do” thinking their marriage will be anything but blissful.
-But marriage takes work and there are rules to follow if you want to have a happy marriage.
+But marriage takes work and it’s not always easy.
+Fortunately, advice from other long-married couples can teach you how to have a happy marriage.

 This post may contain affiliate links.
 Please see my full disclosure policy for details.

 It’s a sad fact of life that anyone can get married.
 However, staying married – or staying happily married – is much harder.
 But it’s probably also true that a happy marriage is what most of us are dreaming of and want to achieve.

 Now I’ve observed a lot of marriages over the years.
 Some were good, some were great, and some left you thinking, “Do they just enjoy making each other miserable?”
 So in this post I’m going to get very blunt and pass on some things I’ve learned and some things I’ve seen.

 Here is the advice I’d give my own kids or my best friend.

 1. Don’t run home and tell your parents everything your hubby does that makes you angry.
 Don’t tell them when you’ve had a fight or when he’s hurt your feelings.
 The reason is this: you will forgive your hubby because you love him.
 But it won’t work that way for your parents.
 Long after you’ve moved on and gotten past the incident, it will still bother your parents.

 Think about it – they don’t feel the same way about him that you do.
 In their minds he’ll continue to be the man who upset their daughter, who hurt her feelings or made her cry.
 By running home to get sympathy, you end up creating a gulf between your parent’s ideal son-in-law and the one they actually have.
 You also create a situation for your husband in which he’s always suspect from then on.
 Nothing he can do will be good enough for your parents to completely get past the hurt you said he caused you.
 It’s a no-win situation for both your husband AND your parents.